ClydeDz/linkedin-article-tools-chrome-extension/docs/CONTRIBUTING.md

 - Clone this repo and install the required node modules.
 - Run `npm run build` to build this project.
 - Follow [these instructions](https://superuser.com/a/247654) to install this extension locally.
 Use the generated `dist` folder as the folder containing the extensions code to load.
-- Once installed, you should see a 'View in Goodreads' button on any Amazon book page.
+- Once installed, you should see "LinkedIn Article Tools" and four buttons in the bottom of your LinkedIn page.
+You might need to reload the page to see the changes take effect.

 ## Merging your changes in